Consolidated Omnibus Budget Reconciliation Act -(COBRA)

 If you are eligible for COBRA benefits, your employer is required to notify the health insurance company of the event, since it qualifies you for coverage.
 You will have 60 days to decide if you would like to opt into COBRA coverage.
 You will not automatically be enrolled.

-Even after you opt into the coverage, your first payment is not due immediately but must be made within 45 days of the Cobra election.
-All subsequently monthly payments have a grace period and are not due until 30 days of the due date
+After you opt into the coverage, your first payment is not due immediately but must be made within 45 days of the Cobra election.
+All subsequently monthly payments have a grace period and are not due until 30 days of the due date.